 HOW DO I MAKE A PUBLIC RECORDS REQUEST?

 You may request access to public records in-person at 12 Water Tower Road Jacksonville, Georgia 31544 or by postal mail, telephone or e-mail.
 The City Clerk will respond within 3 business days of your request.
 A fee may apply and will be requested prior to release of the records.
-All Municipal Court hearings are recorded and stored at City Hall for a minimum of two years from the date of hearing.
-Copies of such recordings are available through a public records request to the Court Clerk.
 For more information contact the City Clerk at (229) 833-6901.

 HOW DO I BAIL SOMEONE OUT OF JAIL?

-If the person was arrested for an offense prosecuted in the Jacksonville Municipal Court (traffic offenses and city codes) they will be transported to the Coffee County Detention Center at 825 Thompson Drive, Douglas, GA 31535.
+If the person was arrested for an offense prosecuted in the Jacksonville Municipal Court (traffic offenses and city codes) they will either be booked and released from the Jacksonville Police Department, or they may be transported to a local jail based on the circumstances of the arrest and jail availability.
 For City of Jacksonville charges only, the bonding process can be completed by paying the Bond amount at the Jacksonville Police Department or by payment through an authorized bonding company.
 If the person was arrested for a felony offense or misdemeanor that is not prosecuted in the city court, they will be transported to the Telfair County Jail at 26 Pickerton Street, Milan, GA 31060.
 You may contact the Telfair County Jail at (229) 362-0070 for bail procedures.
 Initial appearance hearings are held within 48 hours of arrest or 72 hours if the arrest was by warrant.
 If you need to reach a Jacksonville Officer after-hours, you may contact Telfair/Wheeler E911 at (229) 868-7833.
 Authorized Bond Company: Allstate Bonding of Georgia (478) 595-8433.

 Be Advised - OCGA § 17-6-1 authorizes jails to delay posting of bond for violations of DUI (Driving under the Influence) up to six (6) hours following booking.